 Sacred Across Cultures

-This course introduces students to a variety of sacred scriptures, religions and civilisations, examining the notion of sacred scriptures in written and oral form, using the Qur'an, the Bible, and the Vedas as examples.
+This course introduces students to a variety of sacred scriptures, religions and civilisations, examining the notion of sacred scriptures in written and oral form.
 The course examines the evolution of sacred scripture over time and how people reacted to them, as well as, how a given scripture becomes a structured book and final text, and how later works view the history of a given sacred text.

 History of the Qur'an in Classical and Contemporary Scholarship

 The course addresses key questions related to the history of the Qur'anic text.
 Topics include a brief introduction to Arabian creeds, the Meccan milieu and the personality of Muhammad, the problematic of revelation and historical interaction, the processes of writing down the sacred oral word, issues of collection and order in the Qur'an, the Qur'an as a constructed text, and the history of the Qur'an in later writings by contemporary scholars.
 Through these topics, students will be exposed to the issues surrounding the major political and societal developments that shaped Muslim perceptions of the Qur'anic text.